brikis98/yevgeniy-brikman-homepage/_drafts/should-i-start-a-company.md

 pace and will need more money to sustain that growth until they become profitable.
-My guess at a few companies to watch in the next few years, at least based on their fundraising, growth, and recent developer migration patterns, are Uber, Airbnb, Square, Stripe, DropBox, Pinterest, PagerDuty, Slack, and GitHub.
+My guess at a few companies to watch in the next few years, at least based on their fundraising, growth, and recent developer migration patterns, are Uber, Airbnb, Square, Stripe, DropBox, Pinterest, PagerDuty, Slack, Zenefits, and GitHub.

 If you're more likely to get rich and have fun by joining someone else's startup, is it ever a good idea to start your own?
 Yes: